Jupiter's Legacy (comic): In other media

 On April 8, 2015, The Hollywood Reporter announced that Mark Millar and Lorenzo di Bonaventura had partnered to develop the comic into feature films.
 Lorenzo explained his attraction to the property thus: "What appealed to me was the emotional weight of the family dynamic in Shakespearean fashion."
 In June 2016, Brian and Mark Gunn were announced as the screenwriters that would adapt the property to the big screen.
 Director James Gunn would later convince Millar that the story worked best as a television series instead of a film, on account of the story's density, which needed a more long-form medium to be told.

 On July 17, 2018, it was announced that Netflix had approved a television adaptation of the comic book series, with a series order for a first season.
 The series was created by Steven S. DeKnight, who is credited as an executive producer alongside di Bonaventura and Dan McDermott.
 DeKnight was originally the showrunner, before stepping down due to creative differences and was replaced with Sang Kyu Kim, in addition to writing and directing the first episode.
 On February 11, 2019, it was announced that Josh Duhamel, Ben Daniels, Leslie Bibb, Elena Kampouris, Andrew Horton, Mike Wade and Matt Lanter would star in the series.
 The series premiered on May 7, 2021.
 On June 2, 2021, it was reported that Netflix had cancelled the series, though it also announced it would be developing a live action adaption of another one of Mark Millar's comics, Supercrooks, which had been published in 2012, a year before the debut of the Jupiter's Legacy comic.
-Supercrooks had previously been adapted as an anime by produced by Bones.
+Super Crooks had previously been adapted as an anime by produced by Bones.
 According to Deadline, Supercrooks would be set in the same fictional universe as Legacy, though Millar was confident that the latter would eventually return, albeit in some other form.